zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 ### :keyboard: Activity: Test out Copilot Agent mode, _again_! 🧑‍🚀🚀

-Just for fun, let's try something even more difficult and see what happens!
+Just for fun, let's try something even more difficult and open-ended to see what happens!

-> [!IMPORTANT]
+> [!TIP]
-> The below request asks much more of Copilot.
+> In our experiments, we got working results most of the time, but not every time.
-> As such is more open-ended and may not work everytime.
+> You might try other models or pausing to provide Copilot feedback.

 1. Ask Copilot to install a local database service.